 The Homer G. Phillips Hospital of St. Louis, MO (1937-1979)"

 Opening in February of 1937 after more than a decade of political debate and the yet-t-be-solved murder of its namesake, Homer G. Phillips Hospital rose to become one of the most well-known African American hospitals in the United States.
 In the "separate-but-equal" Jim Crow Era, the hospital trained a significant number of graduate medical students, nurses, and allied health professionals.
 Though closed in 1979, the hospital, and the man for whom the hospital was named, have left a long-lasting legacy still alive in the minds of Black St. Louisans to date.
-This dissertation sits at the intersection of medical, African American, and urban histories, argues that Homer G. Phillips Hospital, and similar segregated institutions, operated in multiple dimensions for multiple interested parties.
+This dissertation, sitting at the intersection of medical, African American, and urban histories, argues that Homer G. Phillips Hospital, and similar segregated institutions, operated in multiple dimensions for multiple interested parties.
 In essence, Homer G. Phillips Hospital was more than a hospital for those who interacted with it.
 This dissertation adds significant nuance and local complexities to the overall history of segregated healthcare in the United States.

 At the Forefront of American Medicine...